 Clinical Case Conferences

-Critical care conferences are held at Saint Marys Hospital , a part of Mayo Clinic, and alternate between the adult inpatient neurology, the child and adolescent neurology, neurosurgery and neuro-ophthalmology divisions.
+Critical care conferences are held at Mayo Clinic Hospital, Saint Marys Campus, and alternate between the adult inpatient neurology, the child and adolescent neurology, neurosurgery and neuro-ophthalmology divisions.

 These conferences focus on the pathophysiology, diagnosis, and management of neurological disorders.
 Subspecialty conferences are presented on a rotating basis by all subspecialty divisions of the Department of Neurology.